FQA

 You can customize this to your policy, but here is the wording:

 Your gallery will remain available online for the time stated in your contract.
-I always recommend downloading and backing up your images once they are delivered.
+Is recommend to downloading and backing up your images once they are delivered.

 -